Magisk-Modules-Repo/HideNavBar/README.md

 ## Changelog
 ### v1.0
-- initial release
+- Initial release
 ### v2.0
-- hide gesture bar correctly in landscape
+- Hide gesture bar correctly in landscape
 ### v3.0
-- reduced conflict with some apps (like Gboard) by slightly lowering the gesture trigger area
+- Reduced conflict with some apps (like Gboard) by slightly lowering the gesture trigger area
 ### v4.0
-- hopefully fixed the issue that made so uninstalling the module made gestures completely unavailable on some ROMs
+- Hopefully fixed the issue that made so uninstalling the module made gestures completely unavailable on some ROMs